willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

-# What is the GetMyWeater API?
+# What is GetMyWeater API?
 The GetMyWeather API provides weather forecasts for a user-specified region and time.
-It provides the temperature, wind speed, humidity, the chance of precipitation for that region at that time.
+It provides the temperature, wind speed, humidity, and the chance of precipitation for a given region at a given that time.

-# How can I use the GetMyWeather API?
+# How can I use GetMyWeather API?

 Developers can use the GetMyWeather API for a variety of reasons.
-* Provide weather information for users of their websites or mobile applications.
+* Provide weather information websites and mobile applications.

-* Add parameters to their code.
-For example, if temperature and wind speed are above or below certain values, the website content or application will display different information.
-This can be useful for sites that make recommendations or predications.
+* Add parameters to code.
+For example, certain content should be displayed when certain weather conditions exists, you can use GetMyWeather to check for those conditions.
+This can be useful for sites that make recommendations or predications based on weather.

 # How reliable are the results from GetMyWeather?

-GetMyWeather's confidence in its predictions are a function of how far in the future the request is.
-Its confidence is high (up to 90 and 100 percent) for 1 and 2 days from the present moment.
-The confidence decreases as predictions move further out.
+GetMyWeather's confidence is a function of how far in the future the request is.
+Its confidence is high (up to 90 and 100 percent) for 1 and 2 days from the time the request is made.
+Its confidence decreases as predictions move further out.
 At 10 days out, GetMyWeather will be only 50 percent confident.
 After 10 days, the confidence range is significantly less than 50 percent.

 ## How are region and time determined?

 A region is determined by two values: origin and radius.
 The origin must be given in latitude and longitude.
 The radius must be given as a numerical value (?can it be floating point) and represent meters from the origin.

 The time is determined by a day and time.
-The day must be provided with in month/day/year format and time must be provided in hour/minute format using the 24 hour standard.
+The day must be provided within month/day/year format and time must be provided in the hour/minute format using the 24 hour standard.

-For example, if you wanted a forecast for Leicester, England within 100 meters of the city on a given day, you would supply the latitude and longitude for Leicester as the origin point, 100 as the value in meters away from the origin, and then the day, month, year, and then the hour and minute for the desired forecast.
+For example, if you wanted a forecast for Leicester, England within 100 meters of the city on a given day, you would supply the latitude and longitude for Leicester as the origin point, 100 as the value in meters away from the origin, and then the day, month, year, and then the hour and minute.

 For example, if you supplied 52.6369, 1.1398 and 100 and 09/07/2018/23/55, you would get a weather forecast within 100 meters of that lat/long on September, 7, 2018 at 11 PM and 23 minutes.

-The forecast would encompass the following area within the red circle at 11:23 PM.
+The forecast would encompass the following area within the red circle at 11:23 PM on September 7, 2018.
 ![image of Leicester with radius](/images/leicester-map-with-radius.jpg)

 # What type and kind of data does GetMyWeather return?

-GetMyWeather provides four weather data points: temperature, humidity, wind speed, and chance of precipitation.
+GetMyWeather provides four weather parameters: temperature, humidity, wind speed, and chance of precipitation.

 # Parameters